lukasgunschera/lukasWebsite/content/report/2025_dsit/index.md

 ---
-title: "Feasibility study of methods and data to understand the impact of smartphones and social media on children and young people"
+title: "Commissioned report for the UK Department of Science, Innovation & Technology"
-subtitle: "Department for Science, Innovation, & Technology Commissioned Research Report"
+subtitle: "Feasibility study of methods and data to understand the impact of smartphones and social media on children and young people"

 # Authors
 authors: